 \section{Classical Algorithmic Approaches and Their Limitations}

 Before the advent of quantum computing, and still predominantly today, the study of condensed matter systems has relied on a variety of classical computational methods~\cite{Fehske2007computational,Martin2020electronic}.
 These techniques have achieved considerable success in explaining and predicting material properties.
-Prominent classical approaches include \textit{Exact Diagonalization} (ED)~\cite{Sandvik2010computational}, which directly diagonalizes the Hamiltonian matrix for small systems; \textit{Quantum Monte Carlo} (QMC) methods, which use stochastic sampling to estimate quantum mechanical expectation values; \textit{Density Functional Theory} (DFT)~\cite{Jones2015density}, a widely used method for electronic structure calculations based on the electron density; \textit{Dynamical Mean-Field Theory} (DMFT)~\cite{Georges1996dynamical}, which maps a lattice problem onto a self-consistent quantum impurity problem and is particularly effective for strongly correlated systems; and \textit{Tensor Network} (TN) methods, which provide efficient representations for certain classes of quantum states, especially in one dimension.
+Prominent classical approaches include several complementary methods. \textit{Exact Diagonalization} (ED)~\cite{Sandvik2010computational} directly diagonalizes the Hamiltonian matrix for small systems. \textit{Quantum Monte Carlo} (QMC) methods use stochastic sampling to estimate quantum mechanical expectation values. \textit{Density Functional Theory} (DFT)~\cite{Jones2015density} is a widely used method for electronic structure calculations based on the electron density. \textit{Dynamical Mean-Field Theory} (DMFT)~\cite{Georges1996dynamical} maps a lattice problem onto a self-consistent quantum impurity problem and is particularly effective for strongly correlated systems.
+Finally, \textit{Tensor Network} (TN) methods provide efficient representations for certain classes of quantum states, especially in one dimension.

 These classical methods have enabled significant breakthroughs.
 For instance, DFT has become a workhorse for materials design~\cite{Jones2015density,Hasnip2014density}, while DMFT has provided crucial insights into phenomena like the Mott metal-insulator transition~\cite{Georges1996dynamical}.
 TN methods excel at describing ground states of gapped $1$D systems and have been instrumental in understanding entanglement in quantum matter~\cite{Eisert2010colloquium}.